 Fallout includes a damaged immune system and increased inflammation leading to heart disease, depression, anxiety, dementia — and even an early demise.

 Clearly, you can live alone and not be lonely, or live with others and feel desperately alone.
 You can be 18 or 80.
-But, it happens more as baby boomers and the elderly lose social connections, opportunities, and people they care about.
+But, it happens more as baby boomers lose social connections, opportunities, and people they care about.